Skip to main content

 COVID-19 Convalescent Plasma

-There is insufficient evidence for the Panel to recommend either for or against the use of high-titer COVID-19 convalescent plasma (CCP) for the treatment of COVID-19 in nonhospitalized patients who are immunocompromised.
-The FDA issued an EUA that allows the use of high-titer CCP for the treatment of COVID-19 in nonhospitalized or hospitalized patients who have immunosuppressive disease or are receiving immunosuppressive treatment.47 However, the evidence generated from well-designed clinical trials that evaluated the use of CCP for the treatment of nonhospitalized patients is conflicting; these trials only enrolled a small number of patients who were immunocompromised.48-51
+The FDA issued an Emergency Use Authorization that allows the use of high-titer CCP for the treatment of COVID-19 in nonhospitalized or hospitalized patients who have immunosuppressive disease or are receiving immunosuppressive treatment.62 However, the evidence generated from well-designed clinical trials that evaluated the use of CCP for the treatment of nonhospitalized patients with COVID-19 is conflicting; these trials only enrolled a small number of patients who were immunocompromised.63-66

 For a discussion on the potential use of high-titer CCP in patients who are immunocompromised and have prolonged viral replication, see the Therapeutic Management of Patients With COVID-19 Symptoms and Prolonged SARS-CoV-2 Replication section below.